mark-watson/Racket-AI-book/manuscript/tutorial.md

 If you are an experienced Racket developer then feel free to skip this chapter!
 I wrote this tutprial to cover just the aspects of using Racket that you, dear reader, will need in the book example programs.

+## Installing packages

+The DrRacket IDE lets you interactively install packages.
+I prefer using the command line so, for example, I would install SQlite support using:

+    raco pkg install sqlite-table

 ## Testing for Equality

 TBD